Overv/VulkanTutorial/05_Uniform_buffers/01_Descriptor_pool_and_sets.md

 ![](/images/spinning_quad.png)

 The rectangle has changed into a square because the projection matrix now corrects for aspect ratio.
-The `updateUniformData` takes care of screen resizing, so we don't need to recreate the descriptor set in `recreateSwapChain`.
+The `updateUniformBuffer` takes care of screen resizing, so we don't need to recreate the descriptor set in `recreateSwapChain`.